How to Cancel Your FreeCreditReport.com Account

 Get a Free Credit Report No Strings Attached

 - You can get your annual free credit report granted by Federal law through AnnualCreditReport.com.
+Here you can access your credit reports from each of the three major credit bureaus.

 - CreditKarma.com now offers a free credit report and free credit score for your TransUnion and Experian credit reports with no credit card required.